 - Severely ill: A child that is lethargic or less responsive, has difficulty breathing, or has rapidly spreading rash. - Fever: A child with a temperature of 100.4°F or greater and behaviour changes or other signs or symptoms (e.g., sore throat, rash, vomiting, or diarrhoea).
 The child should not return until 24 hours of no fever, without the use of fever-reducing medications. - Diarrhoea: A child that has had two or more loose or watery stools.
 The child should have no loose stools for 24 hours prior to returning to school. - Vomiting: A child that has vomited two or more times.
-The child should have no vomiting episodes for 24 hours prior to returning. - Abdominal pain: A child with abdominal pain that continues for more than two hours, or intermittent pain associated with fever or other symptoms. - Rash: The child with a rash and a fever or a change in behaviour.
-Exclude until the rash subsides or until a healthcare provider has determined it is not infectious. - Skin sores: A child with weeping sores on an exposed area that cannot be covered with waterproof dressing. - Certain communicable diseases: Children and staff diagnosed with certain communicable diseases, including COVID-19, may have to be excluded for a certain period of time.
+The child should have no vomiting episodes for 24 hours prior to returning. - Abdominal pain: A child with abdominal pain that continues for more than two hours, or intermittent pain associated with fever or other symptoms. - Rash: The child with a rash and a fever or a change in behaviour. - Skin sores: A child with weeping sores on an exposed area that cannot be covered with waterproof dressing. - Certain communicable diseases: Children and staff diagnosed with certain communicable diseases, including COVID-19, may have to be excluded for a certain period of time.